It’s her birthday today. I’ll never be over it.

 But she was fucking right.

-And she was courageous enough to say it out loud when nobody wanted to hear it.
-When people were still propping up evil, defending and denying it.
+And she was courageous enough to say it out loud when nobody wanted to hear it, when people were still propping up evil, defending and denying it.
+It would be 30 years before the world finally realized what had been going on.
+30 years nobody listened.
 She ruined her career for it.
-She was fucking RIGHT.
-Where were all the apologies owed her?
+Where were all the apologies owed her when the truth came out, once and for all?

 My brother wrote an essay about her album The Lion and the Cobra.

 Sinéad O’Connor deserved better.
-The world showed its true colors in response to her, as it always does when someone breaks from the status quo, when someone says “FUCK THIS”, when someone tells the truth nobody wants to hear.
+The world showed its true colors in response to her, as it always does when someone rejects the status quo, when someone tells the truth nobody wants to hear.

 Let’s end with “Troy”.
 Hair-raising.
-Let’s look at the recording and then watch it live.
+Let’s listen to the recording of the song and then watch it live.

 I will never stop being sad.